biobakery/metawibele/README.md

 		* All intermediate results are in the folder `$OUTPUT_DIR/characterization/clustering`.

 	* Global-homology based search results
-		* MetaWIBELE queries each sequence in protein families against UniRef90 database by performing protein-level search.
+		* MetaWIBELE queries each sequence in protein families against the UniRef90 database by performing protein-level search.
 		* All intermediate results are in the folder `$OUTPUT_DIR/characterization/global_homology_annotation`.

 	* Domain-motif annotation results